Can You Put A Rug On A Heated Tile Floor?

 Can You Put Rugs On Electric Underfloor Heating?

-It is possible to place a rug on top of electric floor heating.
 Make sure the rug you’re considering isn’t too big and of good quality since this might lower the heating system’s efficiency.

 Do You Think Adding Rugs Would Improve The Comfort Level?